 I was able to propagate this awesome compot of Byblis aquatica from my friend Monster Mama PH, who grew these plants from seed herself.
 It was my first time growing carnivorous plants from seeds apart from sundews, and the process was definitely unique compared to my other experiences.
 For one thing, byblis seeds need smoke to germinate!

 Byblis Aquatica, seedgrown by the awesome Monster Mama PH!

 9. Byblis and other carnivorous plants can still be affected by pests ?

 Unfortunately, although byblis can catch most insects for its nourishment, it can still fall prey to pests—especially mealybugs.
 These are very annoying pests that appear in the form of fuzzy white bugs.
 The white fuzz prevents them from being capture by the byblis mucus.

 If you find these mealybugs on your plant, you can remove them with your fingers.
 These days, I give my plants some protection against the potential mealybugs by sprinkling Starkle G into a hold their media before I pot cuttings.
 I use Starkle G the same way for my Venus flytraps too.

 I still think byblis guehoi is incredibly easy to raise in comparison to other plants, though I also have sundews and venus flytraps.

-If you have any more questions, feel free to ask in a comment below!
+If you have any more questions, feel free to ask in a comment below or message me!
 Just please don’t ask me questions that are already answered here D: I put a lot of work into this guide specifically to already answer basic questions.